Jemimahosei/CornellSOUP/design-plan/design-journey.md

 > Explain why the names of these pages make sense for your site's audience.

-TODO: explain why the pages name make sense to the audience.

 >Home Page: The home page serves as the central hub for the website, providing a welcoming introduction to SOUP for both existing members and potential new members.
 It includes essential information such as the organization's mission, a welcome blurb, and possibly a brief overview of SOUP's activities.
 This aligns with the audience's need to quickly understand what SOUP is about and how it can benefit them.

 >Past Events Page: This page is crucial for both existing members and potential members to gain insights into the types of activities SOUP has organized in the past.
 It allows users to see the variety of outdoor events and adventures the organization has offered, helping them gauge whether SOUP aligns with their interests and outdoor preferences.